 Many items are prohibited to send by post, and while they may at first appear harmless, under certain circumstances they can become dangerous.

 Air pressure or temperature changes can affect goods and cause Prohibited items to leak, ignite or explode.
 If you send a Prohibited item, you’ll be liable for any damage or costs caused by the item.
 And remember, not all Prohibited items are obvious – cash, currency or bullion for instance is prohibited.

 Many international destinations have extra restrictions on items.
 If you are unsure about any item, please contact our Customer Service Centre, ask at your local New Zealand PostShop or selected New Zealand Post retail outlets (excluding stamp resellers), or check out our list of High Risk and Prohibited items.

 Add a personal touch

 Stamp a unique signature on your overseas mail with personalised stamps.
 Whether it’s a photo of the family, the new baby, or all the guys together, surprise family and friends abroad with a special touch.
 All you need is your favourite photo and a bit of creative flair.

 Need extra assistance?

-If you need any further help contact our Customer Service Centre on 0800 501 501, visit your local PostShop or a selected New Zealand Post retail outlet (excluding stamp resellers).
+If you need any further help contact our Customer Service Centre, visit your local PostShop or a selected New Zealand Post retail outlet (excluding stamp resellers).